-So briefly, the new grading system means grades will no longer be awarded as letters A* – G, instead numerical grades will be awarded 9 (highest grade) – 1 (lowest).
+Briefly, the new grading system means grades are no longer be awarded as letters A* – G, instead numerical grades will be awarded 9 (highest grade) – 1 (lowest).
 The new system has gradually been phased in since 2017.
 As of 2019, almost all GCSE results will use the new numbered system.

 To help decode the new GCSE grading system, we’ve included a table from Ofqual (the exams watchdog) comparing the new GCSE grading structure to the old.

-To give you a better insight into what these numbers mean, grades nine, eight and seven are broadly equivalent to an A* and A
+To give you a better insight into what these numbers mean, grades 9, 8 and 7 are broadly equivalent to an A* and A

-Grades six, five and four are in line with B and C grades
+Grades 6, 5 and 4 are in line with B and C grades

-A three would be broadly similar to a D grade, with two and one being similar to grades E, F and G
+Grade 3 would be broadly similar to a D, with Grades 2 and 1 being similar to grades E, F and G

 There is still a U (ungraded) mark